davila23/rottay-website/content/jobs/Tuboscope/index.md

 #### Functional Requirements:

-➤ Migration of the Employee Management System from Flex to Angular2.
+➤ Migrate the Employee Management System from Flex to Angular2.
-➤ Digitization of employee documentation using OCR techniques.
+➤ Digitize employee documentation using OCR techniques.
-➤ Development and Implementation of the Income System.
+➤ Develop and implement the Income System.

 #### Realized tasks:

-» Functional analysis, upgrade existing documentation.
+» Conducted functional analysis and updated existing documentation.
-» Architecture design, development, and unit testing.
+» Designed the architecture, developed the solution and performed unit testing.
-» Divide a monolithic backend into Microservices.
+» Broke down a monolithic backend into microservices for improved efficiency and scalability.
-» CI/CD → Automate deployments in Gitlab.
+» Implemented CI/CD processes to automate deployments using Gitlab.

 #### Technologies used: